ciena-frost/bunsen-tutorial/README.md

 });
 ```

-Now if you run this in your browser you will see the following:
+Now if you visit your browser you will see the following:

 ![type missing in model](images/type-missing-in-model.png)